emiliofidalgo/bimos/README.md

 - `batch_images_dir`: When `batch` option is checked, this is the path to the directory where the input images are stored.
 The images should be named consecutively using the same number of digits.
 For instance: *image00001.jpg*, *image00002.jpg*, and so on.

 - `max_reproj_error`: Maximum reprojection error when computing a homography between two images.
 The higher this value, the less number of inliers between the images.
 Depending on the scenario, this value could be set to a higher value to be less restrictive.
-The errors will be corrected by means of the optimizations.
+The errors will be corrected by means of optimizations.

 ### Creating a mosaic